 Raw honey is typically very thick and crystallized, but the pollen grains are completely intact.
 Pollen is sensitive to high temperatures (113°F) and will often stick together at this temperature if not stirred frequently.

-In order to afford a high-quality type of honey, buy in bulk from a local producer.
+In order to afford a high-quality type of honey, buy it in bulk from a local producer.

 Types of Mead